rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 }
 ```

+!!! note
-> *Note: path specifies the type or location of the secrets to store.
+    `path` specifies the type or location of the secrets to store.
 It is appended to the base path from the SecretStoreExclusive configuration.
-An empty path is a valid configuration for a secret's location.*
+An empty path is a valid configuration for a secret's location.

 ##### Insecure Mode